-Category: Dr. Advocate's Insights
+Category: Dr. Advocate's Insight

 Did you know that the majority of dental professionals are general dentists?
 Of course, many would say yes!
 However, did you know that there are 12 different dental specialties?

 For example, a pedodontist cares for kids’ teeth and patients with special needs, whereas an endodontist manages dental pain and performs root canals.
-Itâs easy to get them confused, so weâll highlight every specialty to prepare you better the next time you need to visit one.
-Weâll also look at the dental profession and its role in treating and managing oral health issues.
+It’s easy to get them confused, so we’ll highlight every specialty to prepare you better the next time you need to visit one.

-According to a recent study from the American Dental Association (ADA), about 200k dentists practice in the United States, which translates to about 61 dentists per 100k people; however, according to the Health Resources and Services Administration (HRSA), thereâs a current shortage of 10k dentists in the United States.
+According to a recent study from the American Dental Association (ADA), about 200k dentists practice in the United States, which translates to about 61 dentists per 100k people; however, according to the Health Resources and Services Administration (HRSA), there’s a current shortage of 10k dentists in the United States.

 Related: Projected Supply of Dentists in the United States 2020-2040Why is this information relevant?
 First, assessing the adequacy of the dental workforce aids in the long-term availability of dentists to support the growing population.
 Dentists graduate from an accredited dental school to practice as general dentists or complete further education and training to become dental specialists.